Cmac2712/blog-posts/2 Areas 🏞️/Blog/conditional-types-in-typescript.md

 ### Introduction

 TypeScript is a powerful language that provides a variety of ways to solve the same problem.
 One of the features that TypeScript offers to help us achieve this is conditional types.
-In this blog post, we will explore how to use conditional types to create a robust and flexible `double` function that works seamlessly with both strings and numbers.
+In this blog post, we will explore how to use conditional types to add precision to our types.

 ### The Challenge: Doubling Strings and Numbers